ISSB Ups the Ante for Climate Disclosures for Mid-Market US Companies

 Last month, the ISSB confirmed that reporting on Scope 3 emissions – those Greenhouse Gas (GHG) emissions originating in a company’s value chain, both upstream and downstream – will be included as part of required company disclosures under its new standards.

-What the ISSB announcement means:
+What the ISSB Announcement Means

 In its efforts to clarify global climate and sustainability-related reporting standards for companies, the ISSB asserts that companies should be mandated to measure, report, and manage their climate related impacts.
 In addition to a host of required metrics, including Scope 1 and Scope 2 emissions, the ISSB makes it clear that under its standards companies will need to report on detailed information around the following climate-related matters: